-- Registered Market Participants having dispatchable generation or load facilities that are responsible for: - Accepting or rejecting dispatch instructions or release notifications issued by the IESO, - Following accepted dispatch instructions, and - Notifying the IESO as soon as possible of circumstances that will result in its facility not following its dispatch instructions to an extent that is material (as defined in Market Manual 4.2, Appendix C). - Registered Market Participants having HDR resources that are responsible for: - o Monitoring standby reports to determine if a standby notice is received, - Following dispatch instructions in the form of activation notices, and - Notifying the IESO as soon as possible of circumstances that will result in its facility not following its dispatch instructions to an extent that is material (as defined in Market Manual 4.2, Appendix C). - Registered Market Participants having boundary entities that are responsible for: - Revising and re-submitting dispatch data for boundary entities when quantities scheduled for those transactions by other control areas are less than the quantity offered or bid into the Ontario market, - o Creating and submitting e-Tags for their interchange transactions, - Viewing their interchange schedules published by the IESO to the market participant Interface or verbally confirming interchange schedules for a boundary entity with the IESO where the interchange schedule differs from the published schedule, - Revising and resubmitting e-Tags when interchange schedule quantities differ from the quantity provided on the e-Tag, and
+- Registered Market Participants having dispatchable generation or load facilities that are responsible for: - Accepting or rejecting dispatch instructions or release notifications issued by the IESO, - Following accepted dispatch instructions, and - Notifying the IESO as soon as possible of circumstances that will result in its facility not following its dispatch instructions to an extent that is material (as defined in Market Manual 4.2, Appendix C). - Registered Market Participants having HDR resources that are responsible for: - Monitoring standby reports to determine if a standby notice is received, - Following dispatch instructions in the form of activation notices, and - Notifying the IESO as soon as possible of circumstances that will result in its facility not following its dispatch instructions to an extent that is material (as defined in Market Manual 4.2, Appendix C). - Registered Market Participants having boundary entities that are responsible for: - Revising and re-submitting dispatch data for boundary entities when quantities scheduled for those transactions by other control areas are less than the quantity offered or bid into the Ontario market, - Creating and submitting e-Tags for their interchange transactions,

-3 The dispatch algorithm is run through the Dispatch Scheduling and Optimization (DSO) tool operated by the IESO.
+&lt;sup>3 The dispatch algorithm is run through the Dispatch Scheduling and Optimization (DSO) tool operated by the IESO.

-4 The process of market suspension is set out in Market Manual 4.5: Market Suspension and Resumption.
+&lt;sup>4 The process of market suspension is set out in Market Manual 4.5: Market Suspension and Resumption.

-- Cancelling e-Tags submitted for linked5 wheeling through transactions whose import and/or export component did not get scheduled for the dispatch hour. - Control Area operators in areas adjacent to the Ontario control area who are responsible for confirming or rejecting the feasibility of interchange schedules provided by the IESO, and - The IESO which is responsible for: - Releasing real-time schedule information, market schedule information, market prices and related operational information to registered market participants, - Publishing dispatch instructions for market participants with boundary entities in the form of interchange schedules, - Identifying and removing from schedule linked wheeling through interchange schedules whose import and/or export component did not get scheduled for the dispatch hour. - Issuing and confirming dispatch instructions verbally to market participants with boundary entities where the interchange schedule is different from the published schedule, - o Issuing dispatch instructions to registered facilities that are not boundary entities, - Issuing dispatch advisories, on a reasonable efforts basis, to registered facilities that are not boundary entities, as per Market Rule Chapter 7, Section 7.1.6 (MR Ch.
+- Viewing their interchange schedules published by the IESO to the market participant Interface or verbally confirming interchange schedules for a boundary entity with the IESO where the interchange schedule differs from the published schedule, - Revising and resubmitting e-Tags when interchange schedule quantities differ from the quantity provided on the e-Tag, and - Cancelling e-Tags submitted for linked wheeling through transactions whose import and/or export component did not get scheduled for the dispatch hour. - Control Area operators in areas adjacent to the Ontario control area who are responsible for confirming or rejecting the feasibility of interchange schedules provided by the IESO, and - The IESO which is responsible for: - Releasing real-time schedule information, market schedule information, market prices and related operational information to registered market participants, - Publishing dispatch instructions for market participants with boundary entities in the form of interchange schedules, - Identifying and removing from schedule linked wheeling through interchange schedules whose import and/or export component did not get scheduled for the dispatch hour. - Issuing and confirming dispatch instructions verbally to market participants with boundary entities where the interchange schedule is different from the published schedule, - o Issuing dispatch instructions to registered facilities that are not boundary entities, - Issuing dispatch advisories, on a reasonable efforts basis, to registered facilities that are not boundary entities, as per Market Rule Chapter 7, Section 7.1.6 (MR Ch.
 7 Sec.
 7.1.6). - Identifying circumstances where emergency actions are required to maintain the reliability of the IESO-controlled grid, - Informing market participants, as soon as practicable, whenever a published market price is an administrative price.